breandan/breandan/meetings/minutes.md

 ![opeq](https://user-images.githubusercontent.com/175716/115338538-00b26600-a171-11eb-8344-2445295614c0.png)

 Here, the authors are attempting to capture translational equivariance.
-Consider two correct translation pairs which share the stack machine control sequence: although their source and target sequences might contain different tokens, if the operator traces for translating them are the same, then the source and target tokens within each trace should have the same categories.
+Consider two correct translation pairs which share the same stack machine control sequence: although their source and target sequences might contain different tokens, if the operator traces for translating them are the same, then the source and target tokens within each trace should have the same categories.
 Disha then brought to my attention a more detailed algorithm from the Appendix, which their NeurIPS camera ready version did not contain.

 ![alg](https://user-images.githubusercontent.com/175716/115337319-c21bac00-a16e-11eb-99cc-91e3ca3f6495.png)